 Example: Greg is being investigated for the unlawful possession of dealer license plates that are locked in his desk.
 He denies having a key to a second desk where more plates are located.
 However, as the officers are about to force open the drawer, he retrieves a key from his pocket.

-Greg is guilty of Vehicle Code 31 VC for knowingly making a false statement to the police about having a key to the desk.3
+Greg commits this offense by knowingly making a false statement to the police about having a key to the desk.3

 2. What are the penalties for a 31 VC conviction?